Ethan945/Ethan945.github.io/index.md

 ---
-title : New title
+title : Welcome to Ethan Chang's page
-description: The titles and description can be changed
+description: This is a place sharing my learning path
 ---

 ![My Picture](Ethan.jpg)